crellian/io/_pages/about.md

         Deep Learning-based Image Bad Weather Removal<br>
     </a>
     We improve the state-of-the-art transformer-based model, TransWeather, to restore images degraded by different bad weathers.
 We Implement and compare CBMA, LeFF, Coordinate Attention and Global-Enhanced Transformer to adapt the model to heavy rain scenarios.
-Designed cascaded model to improve the restoration performance</p>
+We also design a cascaded model to improve the restoration performance</p>
 </td>
 <img  style="margin-top:0em;" align="left" src="../images/Lenna.png" width="160" height="160"/>
 <td>